marcboeker/gmail-to-sqlite/README.md

 ### Sync all emails

-1. Run the script: `python main.py sync --data-dir path/to/your/data` where `--<data-dir>` is the path where all data is stored.
+1. Run the script: `uv run main.py sync --data-dir path/to/your/data` where `--<data-dir>` is the path where all data is stored.
 This creates a SQLite database in `<data-dir>/messages.db` and stores the user credentials under `<data-dir>/credentials.json`.
 2. After the script has finished, you can query the database using, for example, the `sqlite3` command line tool: `sqlite3 <data-dir>/messages.db`.
 3. You can run the script again to sync all new messages.
 Provide `--full-sync` to force a full sync.
 However, this will only update the read status, the labels, and the last indexed timestamp for existing messages.

 ### Sync a single message

-`python main.py sync-message --data-dir path/to/your/data --message-id <message-id>`
+`uv run main.py sync-message --data-dir path/to/your/data --message-id <message-id>`

 ## Commandline parameters